 The Indian Gaming Regulatory Act represents one of the biggest failures of U.S. policy in the last fifty years.
 Passed by Congress in 1988 under the guise of “economic development” for the country’s impoverished Native American tribes, IGRA has resulted in the transfer of tens of billions of dollars to casino operators while many Native Americans still remain in serious poverty.
 It also has been a driving force behind the massive expansion of predatory gambling that has overwhelmed the U.S. over the last twenty years.

-Casinos are the most predatory business in the country and their business model is based on addiction and pushing people into debt – a truth that remains unchanged regardless whether they are commercial casinos or Native American casinos.
+Casinos are dishonest, financially-damaging to citizens and are contributing to the unfairness and inequality of opportunity in America – a truth that remains unchanged regardless whether they are commercial casinos or Native American casinos.

 Tribal casinos mostly benefit the casino operators, not the tribes

 This 2012 Associated Press story below spotlights how many tribes have not benefited long-term from casinos, despite the fact that the Indian Gambling Regulatory Act of 1988 was passed in the name of helping Native Americans advance economically.
 This excerpt says it all: